apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 ## Work manager in detail

 The `WorkManager` actor is without question the most involved component in this example.
 This is because it is designed to deal with failures.
-While the Akka cluster takes care of restarting the `WorkManager` in case of a failure, we also want to make sure that the new `WorkManager` can arrive at the same state as the failed `WorkManager`.
-We use event sourcing and Akka Persistence to achieve this.
+While the Pekko Cluster takes care of restarting the `WorkManager` in case of a failure, we also want to make sure that the new `WorkManager` can arrive at the same state as the failed `WorkManager`.
+We use event sourcing and PekkoPersistence to achieve this.

-If the `back-end` node hosting the `WorkManager` actor would crash the Akka Cluster Singleton makes sure it starts up on a different node, but we would also want it to reach the exact same state as the crashed node `WorkManager`.
-This is achieved through use of event sourcing and [Akka Persistence](http://doc.akka.io/docs/akka/current/scala/persistence.html).
+If the `back-end` node hosting the `WorkManager` actor would crash the Pekko Cluster Singleton makes sure it starts up on a different node, but we would also want it to reach the exact same state as the crashed node `WorkManager`.
+This is achieved through use of event sourcing and [PekkoPersistence](http://pekko.apache.org/docs/pekko/current//scala/persistence.html).

 ### Tracking current work items

 The current set of work item is modelled in the `WorkState` class.
 It keeps track of the current set of work that is pending, has been accepted by a worker, has completed etc. Every change to the `WorkState` is modelled as a domain event.

 This allows us to capture and store each such event that happens, we can later replay all of them on an empty model and arrive at the exact same state.
-This is how event sourcing and [Akka Persistence](http://doc.akka.io/docs/akka/current/scala/persistence.html) allows the actor to start on any node and reach the same state as a previous instance.
+This is how event sourcing and [PekkoPersistence](http://pekko.apache.org/docs/pekko/current//scala/persistence.html) allows the actor to start on any node and reach the same state as a previous instance.

 If the `WorkManager` fails and is restarted, the replacement `WorkManager` replays events from the log to retrieve the current state.
 This means that when the WorkState is modified, the `WorkManager` must persist the event before acting on it.
 When the event is successfully stored, we can modify the state.
 Otherwise, if a failure occurs before the event is persisted, the replacement `WorkManager` will not be able to attain the same state as the failed `WorkManager`.

 Let's look at how a command to process a work item from the front-end comes in.
 The first thing you might notice is the comment saying _idempotent_, this means that the same work message may arrive multiple times, but regardless how many times the same work arrives, it should only be executed once.
-This is needed since the `FrontEnd` actor re-sends work in case of the `Work` or `Ack` messages getting lost (Akka does not provide any guarantee of delivery, [see details in the docs](http://doc.akka.io/docs/akka/current/scala/general/message-delivery-reliability.html#discussion-why-no-guaranteed-delivery-)).
+This is needed since the `FrontEnd` actor re-sends work in case of the `Work` or `Ack` messages getting lost (Pekkodoes not provide any guarantee of delivery, [see details in the docs](http://pekko.apache.org/docs/pekko/current//scala/general/message-delivery-reliability.html#discussion-why-no-guaranteed-delivery-)).

 To make the logic idempotent we simple check if the work id is already known, and if it is we simply `Ack` it without further logic.
 If the work is previously unknown, we start by transforming it into a `WorkAccepted` event, which we persist,  and only in the `EventHandler` that is called after the event has been persisted do we actually update the `workState`, and send an `Ack` back to the `FrontEnd` and trigger a search for available workers.
 In this case the event handler delegates the logic to the `WorkState` domain class.

-### Implementation items required for Akka Persistence
+### Implementation items required for PekkoPersistence

 In a "normal" Actor the only thing we have only to provide a `Behavior`.
 For a `PersistentBehavior` there are three things that needs to be implemented: